 Another federal protection the law offers is the requirement to delay eviction proceedings for nonpayment of rent.
 If your tenant or one of their dependents is staying in the rental house during their active military service, and the rent is $3,851.03 per month or less, then the court must give the tenant at least 90 days to negotiate a settlement.
 The SCRA does not prevent a landlord from serving an eviction notice, but it may prohibit you from taking action against a servicemember tenant or their dependents.

 Delayed Civil Court Actions

 In the end, the SCRA empowers active military members to request a stay on any civil court actions that may be made against them.
 If you have a legal dispute with your military tenant, the law specifies that they might have the option to delay that action while on active duty.
 In addition, the traditional statute of limitations does not apply while a military renter is on active duty.
-This can significantly affect the typical legal timelines for tenant/landlord disputes, so take this into consideration if any issues lead to a court filing.
+This can significantly affect the typical legal timelines for tenant/landlord disputes, so consider this if any issues lead to a court filing.

 Renting to active military tenants entails both time and awareness of the law.
-For many rental property ownersignorant of the law, there are numerous things to find themselves in legal trouble.
+For many rental property owners ignorant of the law, there are numerous things to find themselves in legal trouble.
 Yet, partnering with Real Property Management Meridian can assist.
-Our team of Keller property managers have experience leasing properties to military tenants and is well-informed in all related federal, state, and local laws.
+Our team of Keller property managers has experience leasing properties to military tenants and is well-informed in all related federal, state, and local laws.
 With our support, you can better protect your valuable investment and avoid legal complications for you and your tenant.
 Contact us today for more information.